FurkanPehlvn/markdown-playground/markdown-playground/README.md

 - ✅ Everything runs in browser
 - ✅ IndexedDB via Dexie.js used for settings and content
 - ✅ Markdown parser loaded dynamically

-> Proudly crafted as a technical case study. ✨